b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 - I want nothing but some wheat grains.
 - How many?
-- Put 1 grain on the first field, 2 grains on the second, 4 on the third, 8 on the fourth, and so on, I want the grains that are on the last field.
+- Put 1 grain on the first field, 2 grains on the second, 4 on the third, 8 on the fourth, and so on.
+I want the grains that are on the last field.

 A laughingly small request, thought the king.
 Or is it?